pages-themes/minimal/pages/guidelines/formalisation.md

 ### Pathway databases

-This section is in preparation.
-Example of contextualisation.

-Reusing information from well-curated pathway databases such as [Reactome](https://reactome.org/), [PANTHER](http://www.pantherdb.org/pathway/) and [KEGG](https://www.genome.jp/kegg/https://www.genome.jp/kegg/) is possible with additional contextualisation via confirmation with disease-related publications and updating the pathway is needed.
+Reusing information from well-curated pathway databases such as [Reactome](https://reactome.org/), [PANTHER](http://www.pantherdb.org/pathway/) and [KEGG](https://www.genome.jp/kegg/https://www.genome.jp/kegg/) is possible with additional contextualisation via confirmation with disease-related publications and updating the pathways if needed.